edespino/cloudberry-site/docs/sys-admin/configure-database-system.md

 ### Set a coordinator configuration parameter

-To set a coordinator configuration parameter, set it at the Cloudberry Database coordinator instance.
+To set a coordinator configuration parameter, set it at the Apache Cloudberry coordinator instance.
 If it is also a session parameter, you can set the parameter for a particular database, role or session.
 If a parameter is set at multiple levels, the most granular level takes precedence.
 For example, session overrides role, role overrides database, and database overrides system.

 #### Set parameters at the system level